msgpo/dumb-lang/README.md

 $ docker build -it dumb-lang .
 ```

-when it gets done, run a container with `dumb-lang` image
+when it's done, run a container with `dumb-lang` image

 ```
 $ docker run --name <fancy name> -it dumb-lang